Metric monads: Enriched equational theories

 \begin{rem} { \em Like in \ref{preservation}, if $E$ is $(\lambda,\lambda')$-ary, $\lambda\leq\lambda'$, then $\Alg(E)$ is locally $\lambda'$-presentable and $U_E$ preserves $\lambda$-directed colimits. } \end{rem}

 \begin{exams} { \em (1) The category $\Pos$ is locally finitely presentable as a (cartesian) closed category.
-Hence enriched monads on $\Pos$ correspond to finitary equational theories over $\Pos$.
+Hence finitary enriched monads on $\Pos$ correspond to finitary enriched equational theories over $\Pos$.
 Since $\cv(I,-):\Pos\to\Set$ creates directed colimits, finitely presentable objects in the enriched sense and in the ordinary sense coincide and are equal to finite posets.
-Given a type $t$ over $\Pos$ and a $t$-algebra $A$, then $A^X$ is the set of monotone mapping $a:X\to A$.
-But $\omega_A:A^X\to A^Y$ is an monotone mapping for every term $\omega$.
-Like in \ref{ex}(2), we can reduce $(X,Y)$-ary operations to $X$-ary operations but we have to replace equations by inequation.
+Given a type $t$ over $\Pos$ and an enriched $t$-algebra $A$ in the sense of \ref{ealg}, then $A^X$ is the set of monotone mapping $a:X\to A$.
+But $\omega_A:A^X\to A^Y$ is a monotone mapping for every term $\omega$.
+Like in \ref{first}(1), we can reduce $(X,Y)$-ary operations to $X$-ary operations but we have to replace equations by inequation.
 In the terminology of \cite{AFMS}, the resulting algebras are \textit{coherent}, i.e., operations $A^X\to A$ are monotone mappings.
+In this way, an equational theory over $\Pos$ can be extended to an enriched equational theory over $\Pos$ having the same enriched algebras.

-In this way, we get that finitary enriched monads on $\Pos$ correspond to finitary inequational theories for coherent algebras, which was proved in \cite{AFMS}.
+As in \ref{first}(1) an inequation $p\leq q$ of $X$-ary terms is expressed by factorizing the $(X,2_0)$-ary term $(p,q)$ through a $(X,2)$-ary operation $r$ as $(p,q)=x_ur$ where $u:2_0\to 2$ is the identity map from the two-element antichain $2_0$ to the two-element chain $2$.
+Hence we get that finitary enriched monads on $\Pos$ correspond to finitary inequational theories for coherent algebras, which was proved in \cite{AFMS}.

-In $\Pos$ as a $\Pos$-enriched category, finite products commute with reflexive coinserters (see \cite{Bou}).
+In $\Pos$, finite products commute with reflexive coinserters (see \cite{Bou}).
 Every finite poset is a reflexive coinserter of finite discrete posets and hom-functors $\Pos(A,-):\Pos\to\Pos$ of finite discrete posets $A$ preserve reflexive coinserters.
-An argument analogous to \ref{preservation} implies that the $\Pos$-monad $T_E$ given by an enriched finitary equational theory over $\Pos$ with $(X,Y)$-ary operations where is $X$ discrete preserves not only filtered colimits but also reflexive coinserters. \cite{ADV} showed that and, conversely, that every enriched monad $T$ on $\Pos$ preserving filtered colimits and reflexive coinserters is given by such an enriched equational theory.
+An argument analogous to \ref{preservation} implies that the $\Pos$-monad $T_E$ given by an enriched finitary equational theory over $\Pos$ with $(X,Y)$-ary operations where $X$ is discrete preserves not only filtered colimits but also reflexive coinserters. \cite{ADV} showed that, conversely, every enriched monad $T$ on $\Pos$ preserving filtered colimits and reflexive coinserters is given by such an enriched equational theory.
 In our setting, this can be proved as follows.

 Following \ref{emonad2}, $\ck^T$ is equivalent to $\Alg(E_U)$ where $E_U$ is a finitary enriched equational theory whose $(X,Y)$-ary operations correspond to morphisms $f:FY\to FX$; here $U:\ck^T\to\Pos$ is the forgetful functor and $F$ is its enriched left adjoint.
 Express $Y$ and $X$ as reflexive coinserters of finite discrete posets